 3) Contact that faculty member directly to inquire about research opportunities within his/her laboratory.

-The Program Coordinator for Undergraduate Studies, Dr. Vesna Gasperov, can assist you with this process.
+The Program Manager for Undergraduate Studies, Dr. Vesna Gasperov, can assist you with this process.

 Qualified students can take the First Year Seminar in Chemical Research course (C2408) during the Spring semester in which you will have the opportunity to learn about research conducted within the chemistry department and other science departments in the university.
 This can help to identify areas of interest that you may not have considered.Research for Credit